adap/flower/doc/source/how-to-design-stateful-clients.rst

     # Finally, construct the clinetapp instance by means of the `client_fn` callback
     app = ClientApp(client_fn=client_fn)

-If you run the app.
-You'll see an output similar to the one below.
+If you run the app, you'll see an output similar to the one below.
 See how after each round the `n_val` entry in the context gets one additional integer ?
-Note that the order at which the `ClientApp` logs these messages might differ slightly between rounds.
+Note that the order in which the `ClientApp` logs these messages might differ slightly between rounds.

 .. code-block:: shell